hainam-nguyen/markdown/README.md

-# Rabbitmq installation on Debian/Ubuntu
+# Rabbitmq provisioning on Debian/Ubuntu

 -------------------------------------------------------------------------------------------------------------
-## How to use:
+### How to use:

+1. Add/edit users' info in roles/rabbitmq/list_of_users.yaml

+Require variables:

+  - { name: '',
+      passwd: '',
+      tags: '',
+      status: '' }

+    * name: name of users
+    * passwd: password
+    * tags: permission of a user, recommend:
+          *  administartor tag for a devops user
+          *  leave empty for a application user
+    * status:
+          * present (create)
+          * absent (remove)

 ```
 ansible-playbook -i hosts rabbitmq.yaml